EdgeFortress/OSS-13/README.md

 **Step 1.** Install dependencies.

-For now the only dependencies you need to install manually are SFML and GTest.
+For now the only dependencies you need to install manually are SFML, Python 3 and GTest.
 The most convenient way to do it is using VCPKG:

 1. Install [vcpkg](https://github.com/Microsoft/vcpkg) according their readme.
 Don't forget to integrate it!
-2. Install [SFML](https://www.sfml-dev.org/) and [GTest](https://github.com/google/googletest) with following instructions:
+2. Install [SFML](https://www.sfml-dev.org/), Python 3 and [GTest](https://github.com/google/googletest) with following instructions:

 ```
 vcpkg install sfml:x64-windows-static
 vcpkg install sfml:x86-windows-static
+vcpkg install python3:x64-windows-static
+vcpkg install python3:x86-windows-static
 vcpkg install gtest:x64-windows-static
 vcpkg install gtest:x86-windows-static
 ```

 **Optional:** You can choose desired configuration (x64 or x86; in most cases x64 should be enough) and install only suitable versions.
 Also you don't need to install GTest if you are not going to run unit tests.

+In order to run built server, also you need install Python 3 (x64 or x86) manually via [official site](https://www.python.org/downloads/).
+You can add Pythons with different configurations to PATH in solution debug options (OSS13 Server/Properties/Debugging/Environment).
+Or just add python with one of configurations to system PATH.

 **Step 2.** Configure Visual Studio 2017 (not tested with VS2019, but should work too)